wayvr-org/website/content/docs/basics/configuration.md

 # Configuration

-The sample configuration file is located at [wayvr/src/res/config.yaml](https://github.com/wayvr-org/wayvr/blob/main/wayvr/src/res/config.yaml).
+Most users do not ever have to touch a config file!

+Almost all configuration is done via the Dashboard's Settings tab.

+For advanced setups, see [wayvr/src/res/config.yaml](https://github.com/wayvr-org/wayvr/blob/main/wayvr/src/res/config.yaml).

 Place this file into `~/.config/wayvr/conf.d` in order to make changes: